p2kmgcl/p2kmgcl.github.com/en/index.md

 ## Extra information

- > Available for full time job with relocation if necessary

 ### Winner of __Fujitsu Linked Open Data Challenge__ Spain 2015

 I presented along with my professor Arturo Montejo documentation at the